mattermost/mattermost-plugin-playbooks/docs/administrator-guide/overview.md

 ![Incident Response plugin screenshot](assets/center_channel.png)

-When incidents are monitored, coordinated, and measured effectively you can transparency, maximize effectiveness, and save costs by cutting down time taken to respond and resolve incidents.
+When incidents are monitored, coordinated, and measured effectively, you can add transparency, maximize effectiveness, and save costs by cutting down time taken to respond and resolve incidents.